 In addition to sharing highlights from the past three decades, we also unveiled our new logo and five-year goal to double our capacity to serve grieving children in the Puget Sound region.
-Contributions to this event, along with those made over the next five years, will continue to fund support services like counseling, educational and training programs for volunteers and counselors, and resources for children who may not have access to a counselor.
+Contributions to this event, along with those made over the next five years, will continue to fund support services such as grief counseling, educational and training programs for volunteers and counselors, and resources for children who may not have access to a counselor.

 To learn more or get involved with Safe Crossings Foundation, contact us at email@example.com.